 And then there’s Lilian Jackson Braun’s The Cat Who Said Cheese.
 In that novel, a bouquet of flowers is delivered to The New Pickax Hotel.
 They’re a gift for a mysterious guest named Ona Dolman.
 She doesn’t happen to be in her room when they arrive, and that turns out to be a good thing for her.
 A bomb hidden in the flowers detonates, causing severe damage to the hotel and killing a chambermaid.
 Journalist James ‘Qwill’ Qwilleran takes an interest in the case – an interest that’s piqued when Ona goes missing.
 Now Qwilleran works with Pickax Police Chief Andrew Brodie to find out who the murderer is, and what’s happened to his intended victim.

 As you can see, crime fiction includes some very clear examples of gifts from dangerous people.
 I think that should serve as a warning to us all.
 Now, if you’ll excuse me, I hear a knock at the door; I think I’ve just gotten a package.

-*NOTE: The title of this post is a line from Survivor’s Eye of the Tiger.
+*NOTE: The title of this post is a line from Norman Whitfield and Barrett Strong’s Smiling Faces Sometimes.